Sebagabones/Server-Side-Rendered-Includes/README.md

 #### Tips
 By putting the output files into their own designated folder, so as long as you setup your webserver correctly, you can prevent the templates and source files from being accessed, by setting your webserver's root folder to be output folder.
 If you want another example, go have a look at my personal website, which is using SSRI, the repository for that is [here](https://github.com/Sebagabones/mahoosivelygay).
-The command I use for templating this is `ssri -d staging -t templates -o sites -c` (you will have an error if you run this in this dir as my emacs config files are not in templates - that is fine).
+The command I use for templating this is `ssri -d staging -t templates -o sites -c` (you will have a warning if you run this on the linked repo as my emacs config files are not in the templates directory - that is fine).

 ### Why?
 I wanted something that worked without any dependencies, and didn't require learning a new markup style.
 The main goal for this was to be able to write pure plain HTML pages without using external libraries needing to be imported, and that didn't use JavaScript to load things in the browser.
 Could I have used something like NextJS for this?
 Probably - but I wanted something that would be very simple to use (albeit much less powerful).